Starbucks: Upstanders

-In September 2016, Starbucks announced a debut of its first-ever original content series called "Upstanders", which aimed to inspire Americans with stories of compassion, citizenship, and civility.
+In September 2016, Starbucks announced a debut of its first-ever original content series called "Upstanders", which aimed to be inspirational.
 The series featured podcasts, written word, and video, and was distributed via the Starbucks mobile app, online, and through the company's in-store digital network.

 Films

+In the 1999 film Austin Powers: The Spy Who Shagged Me, it is stated by Number 2 (Robert Wagner) to Dr. Evil (Mike Myers), that while he was frozen, Virtucon invested in the company years prior which has become a major conglomerate.